-Purple smoke bush, Cotinus coggygria, is a deciduous shrub that's also commonly known as smokebush, smoke tree, and purple smoke tree.
-Purple smoke bush is often used as a garden specimen thanks to its beautiful purple-pink plumes and the purple leaves on some cultivars.
-It grows best in USDA Hardiness Zones 4-9 and is highly drought tolerant.
+Royal purple smoke bush, Cotinus coggygria, is a deciduous shrub that's also commonly known as smokebush, smoke tree, and purple smoke tree.
+Royal purple smoke bush is often used as a garden specimen thanks to its beautiful purple-pink plumes and the purple leaves on some cultivars.
+It grows best in USDA Hardiness Zones 4 to 9 and is highly drought tolerant.

 Size and Shape of Purple Smoke Bush

-The purple smoke bush grows in full sun to 12–15 feet tall and 12–15 feet wide.
+The royal purple smoke bush grows in full sun to 12 to 15 feet tall and 12 to 15 feet wide.

-Foliage, Flowers, and Fruit of Purple Smoke Bush
+Foliage, Flowers, and Fruit of Royal Purple Smoke Bush

-The flowers are small and yellow-green, and they grow in groups that are 6–8 inches long.
+The flowers are small and yellow-green, and they grow in groups that are 6 to 8 inches long.
 Most of them do not become fertilized, and the purple-pink plumes are the result of hairs on the infertile flowers.
 Purple smoke bush is dioecious, meaning it has "staminate and pistillate [male and female] flowers borne on different individuals."

 Design Tips for Royal Purple Smoke Bush

 - Thanks to its beautiful colors, purple smoke bush can be used as a specimen shrub and for fall interest.
-The purple cultivars such as 'Redsmoke' are especially useful as contrast in landscape design.
+The purple cultivars such as 'Redsmoke' are especially useful as a contrast in landscape design.

 - Leaf colors in the fall are useful for design interest.

 Growing Tips for Royal Purple Smoke Bush

-- Purple smoke bush is able to grow in a wide variety of soils and ranges of pH.
+- Royal purple smoke bush is able to grow in a wide variety of soils and ranges of pH.

 - Propagation is by cuttings and seeds.

-- Purple smoke bush has a fibrous root system and is easy to transplant.
+- Royal purple smoke bush has a fibrous root system and is easy to transplant.